 Our Anti-Bullying Assemblies and Breakout Sessions

-The presentations are geared towards different age groups and is adaptable and accessible.
+The presentations are geared towards different age groups and are adaptable and accessible.
 I have bigger performances but also can lead to smaller breakout sessions as a follow up.
 The breakout sessions provide a more thorough approach and opportunity to engage in student driven dialogue about these issues.
 Having these breakout sessions keeps the message fresh and in the forefront of their daily lives.
-Furthermore, they validate who they are, celebrates uniqueness and differences, teaches them to be proactive and assertive instead of non-responsive or aggressive, to practice mindfulness and compassion for others, and to be an ‘upstander’ instead of a bystander.
+Furthermore, they validate who they are, celebrate uniqueness and differences, teach them to be proactive and assertive instead of non-responsive or aggressive, to practice mindfulness and compassion for others, and to be an ‘upstander’ instead of a bystander.

 I’m confident these impactful performances will assist counselors, teachers, and administrators in alleviating detrimental behaviors, and invigorate school spirit.

 - Flexible to different grade levels K-2, 3-5, 6-8